This 33-apartment, Grade II listed, mixed used scheme is now complete in Alnwick after being mothballed in 2008.

 New house built either side of a Grade II listed walled garden perimeter wall.

-In 2004, Giles Arthur was the project architect for this spectacular building that straddles the 4m high Victorian fruit wall.
+This spectacular building, completed in 2004, straddles a 4m high Victorian fruit wall.
 The principal rooms are arrayed to the south of the wall, thereby enjoying views across the landscaped gardens while the ancillary and service rooms are located to the north of the wall.

 This project represents the fusion of a listed structure, traditional materials and contemporary detailing.